 (B) Any appropriate measures that would encourage the electric utilities to retire old, oil-fired generation plants and the potential impact this would have on ratepayers; and

 (3) Changing the title of the measure accordingly; and

 (4) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the records of votes of the members of your Committees on International Affairs and the Arts and Public Safety, Intergovernmental, and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 942, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 942, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Energy and Environment and Commerce and Consumer Protection that are attached to this report, your Committees concur with the intent and purpose of S.C.R.
+No. 37, as amended herein, and recommend that it be referred to the Committee on Ways and Means, in the form attached hereto as S.C.R.
+No. 37, S.D.
+1.